komoto48g/mwxlib/README.md

 ### Installing

 Beofre installing, you can check how mwxlib works.
-Enter the src directory (mwxlib/Lib/mwx), and type
+Enter the src directory (mwxlib/Lib), and type (cf. framework is the mastar source of mwxlib)
 ```
-$ py -3 -m framework (cf. framework is the mastar source of mwxlib)
+$ py -3 -m framework
 ```
 To install, enter the root directory (./mwxlib), then type
 ```
 $ py -3 setup.py install
 ```
 To install from GitHub, type
 ```
 $ py -3 -m pip install git+https://github.com/komoto48g/mwxlib.git